Teyras/MT/text/chapters/420_scaling_analysis.md

 technologies to automatically deploy new runtime environments as laid out in Chapter \ref{containers}, we will also eliminate the only cause of diverse worker headers within a single hardware group encountered in ReCodEx until now.

+### Summary

+Both physical machines and virtual machines are viable for usage in an automatically scaled system, but adjusting the total capacity of a virtual machine pool is a much simpler task than controlling physical machines.
+Being able to combine both execution models could also be valuable.

+It is evident that low level metrics such as CPU utilization or network traffic do not reflect the actual worker utilization in a programming assignment evaluation system.
+The queue length, which is a more promising indicator, cannot be inferred by the autoscaler itself from these low level metrics, and if we are to use it, we will have to implement support for reporting it to the autoscaler from the broker.

+Using arbitrary routing headers to select a machine for a job is likely to prove difficult to combine with on-demand scaling.
+Maintaining several scalable groups of workers with identical hardware and software configuration seems like a more viable approach.